 We prioritize making the Summer Institute financially accessible to all, including teachers.
 To recognize the work teachers put into their courses and to ensure anyone invited to teach is able to afford to do so, teachers of double courses will be offered free attendance and free housing.
 Teachers of single courses will be offered free housing and asked to half of the registration fee (approxiately $250).
 But the NHC relies on donations for both to plan and produce the Summer Institute and for and its year-round work In other words, we are asking teachers to contribute financially according to a broader sliding scale if they are able.
 Teachers can decide for themselves how much they want to contribute toward the costs of participation.
 We encourage teachers to contribute financially to the extent they feel appropriate given their circumstances, with any amount teachers contribute as tuition to be considered a tax-deductible donation.

 All registrants, including teachers, must pay NHC membership dues of $60 per adult or $120 per family.

 Can I co-teach a course with someone else?

 Sure!
 If you and another person are proposing to co-teach a course, please submit a single online course proposal with the information for both teachers.
-Just note that if you are co-teaching a course with another person, the sliding scale for each of you will be $200-$1000.

 How do I submit a course proposal?